 Synchronizing accounts with Azure AD Connect sync creates new accounts within your Azure AD tenant.

 Use the data source

-After you create the data source, it's available to use with either live connections or through scheduled refresh.
+After you add the SSAS data source, it's available to use with either live connections or through scheduled refresh.

 The server and database name must match between Power BI Desktop and the data source within the on-premises data gateway.